nabijaczleweli/cargo-update/man/cargo-install-update-config.md

   * whether to use default features,
   * additional feature list,
-  * build profile (equivalent to --debug if "debug", ignored otherwise),
+  * build profile (equivalent to --debug if "debug", ignored otherwise).
-  * version range locks.

 See cargo-install-update(1) for general information.